HopopOps/k8s-ldap-auth/README.md

 COMMANDS:
-   server, s, serve       start the authentication server authenticate, a, auth  perform an authentication through a /auth endpoint help, h                Shows a list of commands or help for one command
+   server, s, serve       start the authentication server authenticate, a, auth  perform an authentication through a /auth endpoint reset, r               delete the cached ExecCredential to force authentication at next call help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS: